xinwenfu/tst-dht-lab--pcb-2/README.md

-# ESP32 reading the DHT22 humidity and temperature sensor
+# ESP32 reading the DHT22 humidity and temperature sensor via VS Code and PlatformIO

 This project jumps start the use of ESP32 and programming environment.
 The hard part is to install the CP210x USB to UART Bridge VCP Drivers and make it work.